What is cervical cancer?

 Diagnosis of Cervical Cancer

-In case the doctor suspects cervical cancer, there will be various diagnostic tests the patient has through in order to confirm the presence of cancer.
+In case the doctor suspects cervical cancer, there will be various diagnostic tests the patient has through to confirm the presence of cancer.

 Colposcopy